angular-redux/platform/packages/example-app/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Using the folder as a standalone

+The versions included in `package.json` for the `@angular-redux` dependencies are linked using **yarn workspaces** and will need to be changed to a _latest_ or _next_ version if you want to detach the app as a standalone.

 ## Further help